Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

-Adopting the convention that an arrow \({i_1}\to {i_2}\) is \({i_1}\wedgec {i_2}\) (and so an arrow \({i_2}\to {i_1}\) is \({i_2}\wedgec {i_1} = -{i_1}\wedgec {i_2}\)), we can alternatively express the above as
+Adopting the convention that an arrow \(v_1\to v_2\) is \(v_1\wedgec v_2\) (and so an arrow \(v_2\to v_1\) is \(v_2\wedgec v_1 = -v_1\wedgec v_2\)), we can alternatively express the above as

-In general, the graphical representation of a degree-2 multilinear polynomial is some linear combination of 2-vertex oriented simplices.
-When we go to higher-degree polynomials, we will use oriented simplices with more vertices.
+In general, the graphical representation of a homogeneous degree-2 multilinear polynomial is some linear combination of 2-vertex oriented simplices.
+When we go to higher-degree polynomials, we make use of oriented simplices with more vertices.

-To express conservation, we use \emph{boundary maps}.
-Denoted by \(\bdry_w\) where \(w : [n] \to \FF\) is any function, they are linear maps that send each simplex to a linear combination of its boundary faces (and the empty simplex to zero) according to the following formula:
+To express conservation, we introduce \emph{boundary maps}, which are parametrized by a linear weight function \(w : \SpanVertices \to \FF\).
+The boundary map \(\bdry_w\) is a linear map that sends each simplex to a linear combination of its boundary faces (and the empty simplex to zero) according to a formula reminiscent of the minor expansion of a determinant along a column consisting of the values of $w$. \begin{definition}[boundary map] For any linear function \(w : \SpanVertices \to\FF\), the boundary map with weight function \(w\) is the linear map \(\bdry_w : \bigoplus_{t=0}^{n}\Simplicest \to \bigoplus_{t=0}^{n}\Simplicest\) realizing